weserv/images/docker/README.md

-# Images.weserv.nl dockerized
+# Docker instructions

-This document describes how to use images.weserv.nl with Docker.
+This document describes how to use weserv/images with Docker.

 ## Hosted image on [GitHub Container Registry](https://github.com/orgs/weserv/packages/container/package/images)